PrestaShop/prestashop.github.io/content/news/releases/prestashop-9-alpha1-available.md

 It's a great time to [get involved](https://www.prestashop-project.org/get-involved/).
 One of the main goals of this release is to discuss the new version openly with you.
 We would like your feedback on PrestaShop 9.

 * If you found a bug, [report it to us](https://github.com/PrestaShop/PrestaShop/issues/new?assignees=&labels=Bug%2CNew&projects=&template=1_bug_report.yml).
-* If you are not sure if the software behavior is a bug, have questions or other concerns, [open a discussion here](https://github.com/PrestaShop/PrestaShop/discussions/new?category=q-a)
+* If you are not sure if the software behavior is a bug, have questions or other concerns, [open a discussion here](https://github.com/PrestaShop/PrestaShop/discussions/new?category=q-a).
 * We are also available on [Slack](https://www.prestashop-project.org/slack/).

-We believe that together we can make PrestaShop 9 a great release that we can consider stable later this year.
+We believe that together we can make PrestaShop 9 a great release, which would be considered stable later this year.